User Statistics¶

 | Status | Canonical (Devnet MVP) |

-| Scope | Per-user participation counters and streak tracking |
+| Scope | Per-user participation counters, streak tracking, and jackpot eligibility |

 Why this account exists¶